Kagami/mpv.js/README.md

 ### Step 2: setup NaCl SDK

-[The NaCl SDK itself is only built to run on x86](https://groups.google.com/forum/#!topic/native-client-discuss/yrtiu63iBQ4), so you can't use `./naclsdk` instead you have to [download](https://storage.googleapis.com/nativeclient-mirror/nacl/nacl_sdk/49.0.2623.87/naclsdk_linux.tar.bz2) pepper's archive directly and unpack it to some directory.
+The NaCl SDK itself is [only built to run on x86](https://groups.google.com/forum/#!topic/native-client-discuss/yrtiu63iBQ4), so you can't use `./naclsdk`.
+Instead you have to download [pepper's archive](https://storage.googleapis.com/nativeclient-mirror/nacl/nacl_sdk/49.0.2623.87/naclsdk_linux.tar.bz2) directly and unpack it to some directory.
 Then add `export NACL_SDK_ROOT=/path/to/pepper_49` to `~/.bash_profile`

 ### Step 3: setup mpv development files